 Bali 2014 - Waroeng Bernadette at Toko Madu

 One of the things which makes Ubud such a pleasure to explore are the small lanes with lots of hidden surprises.
-Just off the main road Jalan Raya Ubud is Jalan Gootama - a backpackers' paradise full of lodging houses and quirky eateries.
+Just off the main road, Jalan Raya Ubud is Jalan Gootama - a backpackers' paradise full of lodging houses and quirky eateries.
 While exploring this charming neighbourhood, I came across a small restaurant called Waroeng Bernadette.
 It is housed in a curio shop called Toko Madu which sells all kinds of knick-knacks.
-The setting is beautiful and and tranquil, it looked like a great place for a quiet dinner.
+The setting is beautiful and tranquil, it looked like a great place for a quiet dinner.
 I made a note of the location and decided to come back in the evening.

-After the clinic we went straight to Waroeng Bernadette.
+After the clinic, we went straight to Waroeng Bernadette.
 It looked even better at night with the warm lighting.
 The menu is a selection of Indonesian comfort food such as Soto Ayam, Rendang, Ox Tail Soup, Gado-Gado, etc. We ordered a few to share.
 The kids loved the Bakso - noodles with meatballs - which were the best we had in Bali.
 The rendang was very good, so was the Ox Tail Soup.
 This is definitely the place to go if you want good Indonesian food at reasonable prices - and with great ambiance to boot.
-The good food and nice ambiance sooth my broken wrist a little - I had to learn to eat with only my left hand.
+The good food and nice ambiance soothe my broken wrist a little - I had to learn to eat with only my left hand.
 But it was still a great way to end our trip to Bali.